Dnyarri/PyPNM/README.md

 ## Objectives

-1. Obtain suitable facility for visualization of image-like data (images first and foremost), existing in form of 3D nested lists, via Tkinter `PhotoImage(data=...)` method.
+1. Obtaining suitable facility for visualization of image-like data (images first and foremost), existing in form of 3D nested lists, via Tkinter `PhotoImage(data=...)` method.

-2. Obtain simple and compact cross-platform module for reading PPM and PGM files as 3D nested lists for further processing with Python, and subsequent writing of processed 3D nested lists data to PPM or PGM files.
+2. Obtaining simple and compact cross-platform module for reading PPM and PGM files as 3D nested lists for further processing with Python, and subsequent writing of processed 3D nested lists data to PPM or PGM files.

-To accomplish this, current PyPNM module was developed, combining input/output functions for 8-bits and 16-bits per channel binary and ASCII [Portable Gray Map](https://netpbm.sourceforge.net/doc/pgm.html) and [Portable Pixel Map](https://netpbm.sourceforge.net/doc/ppm.html) files, i.e. P2, P5, P3 and P6 PNM file types.
+To accomplish this, current PyPNM module was developed, combining input/output functions for 8-bits and 16-bits per channel binary and ASCII [Portable Gray Map](https://netpbm.sourceforge.net/doc/pgm.html) and [Portable Pixel Map](https://netpbm.sourceforge.net/doc/ppm.html) files, *i.e.* P2, P5, P3 and P6 PNM file types.
 All color depth ranges supported directly, without limitations and without dancing with tambourine and proclaiming it to be a novel method.

 ## Format compatibility